 How Can Career Counseling Help Me?

 Several theories come into play when a career counselor helps clients choose which methods are right for them and their careers.
-Since the early 1900s, theorists have created their hypotheses and studies about career counseling.
+People have been developing thoughts and practices on career counseling since the early 1900s.

 Here are some examples of career counseling theories that shape our opinions and beliefs about careers:

-- Albert Bandura's Social Cognitive Theory: We watch what other people are doing or not doing around us, as well as thought leaders.
-Our human thought process helps us make career decisions.
+- Albert Bandura's social cognitive theory: We watch what other people are doing or not doing around us as well as thought leaders.
+Our human thought process helps us to make career decisions.

 A career counselor will determine the best method for a client or which mindset a client already has and how to build upon or change that theory.

-Sometimes, outside pressures help us form opinions that are not our own.
-A parent could pressure his or her child to go into the same career path as them or one that will pay more money.
-Someone may have told you that you're not good at something.
+Be realistic and honest about your career outlook.
+Sometimes outside pressures help us form opinions that are not our own.
+A parent could pressure their child to go into the same career path as them or one that will pay more money.
+Someone may have told you you're not good at something.
 Or maybe you are good at something and feel typecast and backed into a creative corner.
 Whatever the case, be honest with who you are and what you want to accomplish.
-Making your own decisions will ensure you are doing what you want to do, which will lead to more career and personal happiness.
+Making your own decisions will ensure you are doing what you want, which will lead to more career and personal happiness.

 - Which activities fulfill me?